Gianlu01k/sudoku_solver/README.md

 ### Documentation
 #### retrive_key
-modifier: private \n
+- modifier: private
-throws: none
+- throws: none
-input: int x, int y
+- input: int x, int y
-output: int
+- output: int
-scope: map the sudoku 9x9 matrix with numbers from 1 to 81 with the matrix cell indexes (x for the rows and y for the columns)
+- scope: map the sudoku 9x9 matrix with numbers from 1 to 81 with the matrix cell indexes (x for the rows and y for the columns)

 #### read_matrix
-modifier: public
+- modifier: public
-throws: FileNotFoundException
+- throws: FileNotFoundException
-input: none
+- input: none
-output: int[][]
+- output: int[][]
-scope: read from matrix_file.txt a 9x9 matrix with empty cells (indicated with 0 value)
+- scope: read from matrix_file.txt a 9x9 matrix with empty cells (indicated with 0 value)

 #### create_matrix
-modifier: public
+- modifier: public
-throws: IOException
+- throws: IOException
-input: none
+- input: none
-output: int[][]
+- output: int[][]
-scope: read from keyboard values of the unsolved sudoku.
+- scope: read from keyboard values of the unsolved sudoku.
 Function needs the x/y index and a value beetween 1 and 9

 #### solve
-modifier: public
+- modifier: public
-throws: none
+- throws: none
-input: int[][] m
+- input: int[][] m
-output: int[][]
+- output: int[][]
-scope: solve sudoku througth comparison of numbers from 1 to 9 with numbers in row/columns/3x3 matrix related.
-Two do-while loops allow to analyze every empty cells in the 9x9 matrix until sudoku is solved and every cell-list containing probable value solutions are empty
+- scope: solve sudoku througth comparison of numbers from 1 to 9 with numbers in row/columns/3x3 matrix related.
+Two do-while loops - - allow to analyze every empty cells in the 9x9 matrix until sudoku is solved and every cell-list containing probable value solutions - are empty

 #### threexthree
-modifier: private
+- modifier: private
-throws: none
+- throws: none
-input: int[][]m, int x, int y
+- input: int[][]m, int x, int y
-output: int[][]
+- output: int[][]
-scope: retrieve one of the 9 main 3x3 matrix understanding the matrix related to a specific couple of index
+- scope: retrieve one of the 9 main 3x3 matrix understanding the matrix related to a specific couple of index

 #### print_matrix
-modifier: public
+- modifier: public
-throws: none
+- throws: none
-input: int[][]m
+- input: int[][]m
-output: none
+- output: none
-scope: print in the terminal a general matrix with any row/column lengths
+- scope: print in the terminal a general matrix with any row/column lengths